 Fleetwood Mac December 30, MGM Grand Garden Arena

-Though Buckingham was referring to the stylistic departure of 1979’s experimental opus Tusk, it’s a mentality that speaks to the band as a whole.
-At a time when many of their classic-rock peers have devolved into nostalgia-driven caricatures of themselves, Fleetwood Mac remains unapologetically authentic.
+Buckingham was referring to the stylistic departure of 1979’s experimental opus Tusk, but it’s a mentality that speaks to the band as a whole.
+At a time when many of their classic rock peers have devolved into nostalgia-driven caricatures of themselves, Fleetwood Mac remains unapologetically authentic.

 Never far from emotional tumult, the band closed out its 63-date world tour Monday night with the return of bassist John McVie, who left the band to undergo cancer treatment this fall, delivering a relentless three-hour set of classics and deeper cuts that left the crowd and the band in tears.

 It’s not just Fleetwood Mac’s musical chops that remain strong—be it Stevie Nicks’ ageless voice, Buckingham’s virtuosic guitar, Mick Fleetwood’s primal drumming or McVie’s voluptuous bass work—but the conviction behind each song, renewed and recast in context of the band’s emotional evolution.
 “You should see me now,” Nicks declared in a lyrical addendum to the simmering “Gold Dust Woman.”

 The group stripped away much of the gentleness and restraint that characterizes its best-known work—particularly 1977's Rumours—to highlight the rawness and desperation that underscores it.
 The result is a honed, aggressive sound that throws a gauntlet to both their contemporaries and the Haims and Fleet Foxes of today, who owe the band more than a small debt.